bbauska/css-mastering-css/README.md

 <h4>2385 NW Executive Center Drive, Suite 320, Boca Raton, FL 33431</h4>
 <h5>and by CRC Press</h5>

-2 Park Square, Milton Park, Abingdon, Oxon, OX14 4RN
+<h5>2 Park Square, Milton Park, Abingdon, Oxon, OX14 4RN</h5>

-*CRC Press is an imprint of Taylor & Francis Group, LLC*
+<h5><i>CRC Press is an imprint of Taylor & Francis Group, LLC</i></h5>

-© 2024 Sufyan bin Uzayr
+<h5>© 2024 Sufyan bin Uzayr</h5>

-<p>Reasonable efforts have been made to publish reliable data and
+<p>Reasonable efforts have been made to publish reliable data and information, but the author and
-information, but the author and publisher cannot assume responsibility for the validity of all materials or the consequences of their use.
+publisher cannot assume responsibility for the validity of all materials or the consequences of their use.
 The authors and publishers have attempted to trace the copyright holders of all material reproduced in this publication and apologize to copyright holders if permission to publish in this form has not been obtained.
 If any copyright material has not been acknowledged please write and let us know so we may rectify in any future reprint.</p>

-<p>Except as permitted under U.S. Copyright Law, no part of this book may
+<p>Except as permitted under U.S. Copyright Law, no part of this book may be reprinted, reproduced,
-be reprinted, reproduced, transmitted, or utilized in any form by any electronic, mechanical, or other means, now known or hereafter invented, including photocopying, microfilming, and recording, or in any information storage or retrieval system, without written permission from the publishers.</p>
+transmitted, or utilized in any form by any electronic, mechanical, or other means, now known or hereafter invented, including photocopying, microfilming, and recording, or in any information storage or retrieval system, without written permission from the publishers.</p>

-<p>For permission to photocopy or use material electronically from this
+<p>For permission to photocopy or use material electronically from this work, access
-work, access <a href="www.copyright.com">https://www.copyright.com/</a> or contact the Copyright Clearance Center, Inc. (CCC), 222 Rosewood Drive, Danvers, MA 01923, 978-750-8400.
+<a href="www.copyright.com">https://www.copyright.com/</a> or contact the Copyright
+Clearance Center, Inc. (CCC), 222 Rosewood Drive, Danvers, MA 01923, 978-750-8400.
 For works that are not available on CCC please contact
 <a href="mpkbookspermissions@tandf.co.uk">mailto:mpkbookspermissions@tandf.co.uk</a>.</p>

-<p>Title: Mastering CSS : a beginner's guide / edited by Sufyan bin
+<p>Title: Mastering CSS : a beginner's guide / edited by Sufyan bin Uzayr.
+Description: First
-Uzayr.
-Description: First edition. &#124; Boca Raton : CRC Press, 2024. &#124;
+edition. &#124; Boca Raton : CRC Press, 2024. &#124; Series:</p>
-Series:</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 06.
 Taylor & Francis logo ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">